Jo Eggleton

 Background

 Jo Eggleton is one of the founding partners of Deighton Pierce Glynn.
-Jo trained with a firm in Brighton where she undertook cases for protesters, both criminal and civil.
+Jo trained in Brighton where she undertook cases for protesters, both criminal and civil.
 She qualified in 1997 and joined Deighton Guedalla in 1998.
 She became a partner in 2007.

 In 2017 she was shortlisted for the Liberty Human Rights Lawyer of the Year award for her work trying to prevent self-inflicted deaths in Woodhill prison.